 Please take a few minutes to watch a video and then answer a few quiz questions.
-The quiz will consist of a few questions and you will have an opportunity to retake it if you don't pass.
+The quiz will consist of three questions and you will have an opportunity to retake it if you don't pass.

 Passing this quiz will earn

 Using best practices when it comes to passwords is extremely critical to keeping the UCSF network as secure as possible.
 Often times, people are unsure what types of passwords to use and how to best remember them.
 Here are some tips and tricks to help you create and use strong passwords that you'll always remember.

 Here are some good password practices:

 Never give your password to anyone – including UCSF staff!

 Never use a public computer to log onto a private account.

 If you store your passwords, make sure they’re secure.